mamcer/mamcer.github.io/_posts/2018-09-02-i-cleaned-up-my-virtual-basement.md

 They all share the 'Legacy project' repository description in GitHub

-> Update (2022--04-09): I removed them from Github to basically reduce de amount of repositories with no changes.
+> Update (2022): I removed them from Github to basically reduce de amount of repositories with no changes.
 You can download all this source code from [here](https://drive.google.com/file/d/1_Cs2Q571OsGx7E7yPuMQdXfNM_UqFeut/view?usp=sharing)

 2018

 [upictures](https://drive.google.com/file/d/1_Cs2Q571OsGx7E7yPuMQdXfNM_UqFeut/view?usp=sharing)
 A .NET Core app to manage a picture collection.
 Like most of the applications in this list
-technology: C#, .NET Core 2.1
+technologies: C#, .NET Core 2.1

 2017